Skip to main content

 The good news is that closing these gaps is straightforward and affordable.
 A rideshare endorsement costing just $15-$30 per month can protect you during the most vulnerable period of your rideshare driving.
 For full-time drivers, commercial or hybrid policies provide more comprehensive protection.

 A-LA Auto Insurance works with multiple carriers offering rideshare coverage options for DFW drivers.
 Their experienced agents can evaluate your specific situation, how many hours you drive, whether it's full-time or part-time, and recommend the most affordable solution.
+Start your Dallas auto insurance quote with a rideshare endorsement, or if you also do food delivery, see our delivery driver insurance guide for DFW.
 Don't wait until after an accident to discover you're not covered.
 Get proper rideshare insurance today.

 Drive for Uber or Lyft?
 Get Covered Today.